-Getting your child involved in sport is a great way to teach them many important lessons and values that will benefit them now, through adolescence and as an adult.
-The situations, challenges and triumphs encountered on the sporting field relate directly with many of the situations, challenges and triumphs they will face in everyday life, and gaining these experiences through sport, where they are supervised and in a supporting environment will help your child deal with them more constructively in later years.
+Involving your child in sport is a great way to teach them many important lessons and values.
+That will benefit them now, through adolescence and as an adult.
+The situations, challenges and triumphs encountered on the sporting field relate directly with many of the situations, challenges and triumphs they will face in everyday life.
+And, gaining these experiences through sport, where they are supervised and in a supporting environment, will help your child deal with them more constructively in later years.

 In this article, we’ll look at some of the specific things your child will learn by participating in sport.

 1. Exercise Is An Important Part Of Life